reconbot/json-inflector/README.md

 * `request`: Configures the request processing.
 * `response`: Configures the request processing.
+* `blackList`: Configures the properties that inflection will not affect

 Both methods are optional and take the same kinds of arguments.